 Subsequently the rules have been amended to add to the adventure and to make it more consistent, accessible and transparent.
 The challenge has expanded to seven main categories, making it more accessible and competitive.
 The purpose of this website is to serve as the official home of the 9 Peaks Challenge and to guide challengers by providing the rules and peaks information.

 Good luck, be safe and have fun!

 A big thank you to everyone that contributed to the information and accuracy of this website.
-If you have any suggestions, ideas or additions please contact the site administrator.
+If you have any suggestions, ideas or additions please contact Kobus, the challenge administrator.